Gary3321/Clustering_WordNet_Senses/README.md

 # Clustering_WordNet_Senses
-This is a course project
+This is a replication project of Snow et al (2007)